Do you feel like your life is killing you slowly? Dealing with emotional pain IS CRUCIAL if you want to feel better and happy again.

 NOTE: If you are unable to complete an action within seven days, it’s okay.
 Complete it as soon as you can.

 Also, it’s possible that some actions steps from your brainstorming list may not be doable or may not be needed once other action steps are taken.
 Don’t worry about this.
-It’s all about removing pain a little at a time.
+It’s all about dealing with emotional pain a little at a time.
 Just keep taking little actions consistently.

 This process may not serve all sources of mental and emotional pain, but it should help with most of them.
 In some cases, you may want to enlist the help of a friend or relative for some of your actions steps.
 That’s okay too.
 But make sure you continue to take action on the small, simple steps that you can do right away.